Ya-dola/SoftOne-Assignment/Misc/Assignment Breakdown.md

 ### Day 2: Basic UI and Web API

-- Create a simple UI layout using Angular components.
+- Create a simple UI layout using Angular components. ✅
-- Implement a basic Angular service to fetch and display a list of localStudents (without details).
+- Implement a basic Angular service to fetch and display a list of localStudents (without details). ✅
-- Set up a basic Web API controller in your ASP.NET project to serve student data.
+- Set up a basic Web API controller in your ASP.NET project to serve student data. ✅
-- Test the connection between the Angular frontend and the Web API backend by displaying a list of student names.
+- Test the connection between the Angular frontend and the Web API backend by displaying a list of student names. ✅

 ### Day 3: Details Section and CRUD Operations

 - Expand the student list UI to include a details section.
 - Implement Angular functionality to populate the details section when a student is clicked.
 - Create Angular forms for inserting and updating student information.
 - Implement the CRUD operations (Create, Read, Update, Delete) in both the Angular frontend and the ASP.NET Web API backend.

 ### Day 4: Web API Integration and Database

 - Implement the backend logic in your Web API controller to handle CRUD operations.
-- Connect your Web API to the MS SQL Server database on Azure.
+- Connect your Web API to the MS SQL Server database on Azure. ✅
 - Test CRUD operations by sending requests from the Angular frontend and ensuring data is being stored and retrieved correctly.
+(Read ✅)

 ### Day 5: Pagination, Searching, and Sorting

 - Implement pagination functionality for the student list in the Angular frontend.
 - Add a search bar to search for localStudents by any field in the list.
 - Implement sorting functionality for the student list.
 - Test pagination, searching, and sorting to ensure they are working as expected.

 # OLD